-Our business is committed to fostering strong collaborative relationships with our suppliers and our executive managers regularly visit overseas manufacturing facilities which validates our approach to ethical sourcing of goods and services.
-Further, we have developed close and long-standing relationships with local service providers at a local management level.
+Our business is committed to fostering strong collaborative relationships with our suppliers and therefore, we have developed close and long-standing relationships with local service providers at a local management level.
 Our key suppliers are aware of our policies and procedures and the mechanisms for concerns or breaches to be raised and escalated.